MEKuroko007/printf/README.md

 Write your own printf function and stay away from our printf project.
-If kimba catch u , wi
+If kimba catch u ,

 ## Concepts